- Ibiza Properties

 Palma is Mallorca's capital and a proper European city, with excellent restaurants, a thriving cultural scene and good international connections.
 The old town has a strong market for character houses and renovated historic properties.
 Santa Catalina and Portixol are popular with younger buyers and those who want city life with a coastal feel.

 The east coast attracts buyers looking for sheltered coves, a quieter atmosphere and slightly more accessible prices than the southwest.
-Areas around Cala D'Or, Santanyi and Felanitx have become increasingly popular with international buyers over the past decade.
-The southeast in particular offers good value relative to the rest of the island.
+Areas around Cala D'Or, Santanyi and Felanitx have become increasingly popular with international buyers over the past decade, and offer good value relative to the rest of the island.

 Mallorca's interior villages have a character all of their own.
 Valldemossa, Deia and Soller are among the most sought-after, combining genuine historic charm with a strong sense of community.
 Santa Maria del Cami and Alaro are popular with buyers who want real village life just 20 minutes from Palma.